fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 	// +required
 	Interval metav1.Duration `json:"interval"`

+	// KubeConfig for reconciling the HelmRelease on a remote cluster.
+	// +optional
+	KubeConfig *KubeConfig `json:"kubeConfig,omitempty"`

 	// Suspend tells the controller to suspend reconciliation for this HelmRelease,
 	// it does not apply to already started reconciliations.
 Defaults to false.
 	// +optional